The future of photography may be lensless

 Tokyo Tech researchers propose novel technology

 The team at Tokyo Tech has proposed a new image reconstruction method using a mathematical algorithm.
-The hardware consists of a mask and image sensor, with the mask encoding the incident light (light that falls on the subject), which then casts patterns on the sensor.
+The hardware consists of a mask and image sensor, with the mask encoding the incident light (light that on the subject), which then casts patterns on the sensor.

-at these patterns, the eye would be unable to decipher any usable information—everything is rendered as incomprehensible blobs, similar to the mark left when you spaghetti on the wall or Jackson Pollock on a canvas.
+Looking at these patterns, the human eye would be unable to decipher any usable information—everything is rendered as incomprehensible blobs, similar to the mark left when you throw spaghetti on the wall or Jackson Pollock on a canvas.
 However, the optical algorithm is able to decode the information, yielding fairly accurate results.

 “Without the limitations of a lens, the lensless camera could be ultra-miniature, which could allow new applications that are beyond our imagination,” says Prof. Masahiro Yamaguchi of Tokyo Tech.